-In a thrilling round eight of the Moto2 championship, Ai Ogura emerged victorious at the Dutch Grand Prix, held at Assen.
+In a competitive round eight of the Moto2 championship, Ai Ogura emerged victorious at the Dutch Grand Prix, held at Assen.
 This win marks his second of the season, achieved amidst competitive racing dynamics involving pole-sitter Fermin Aldeguer and the pressing strategies of Sergio Garcia.

 Aldeguer dashed into the lead from pole position, establishing an early gap of over a second and a half.
 His dominant start, however, was short-lived, as he faced a penalty for exceeding track limits after just a few laps.
 "I had to be very careful with my lines, it’s easy to push too hard here," Aldeguer said, reflecting on the challenges of racing at Assen.